KeepingFoundThingsFound/itemMirror/scripts/authentication-spec.md

 4. Take advantage of the timeout value that is passed along by some services and actually store the timeout value so that it has an impact when doing an `isAuthenticated` call.

+#### Path Problem

+We can't give path data or rely on it when creating the redirect URI.
+The reason for this is that the webserver will actually try and go to that file/address, instead of loading our root app.
+So what we need, is to create a base redirect, and instead use document.referrer to look it up.